antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ### Finding the variables outlier boundaries

 The finding of outliers counts and fractions can be specified in the computation specification.
-Because of this there is a specialized function for outlier finding ERTMonFindVariableOutlierBoundaries.
+Because of this there is a specialized function for outlier finding `ERTMonFindVariableOutlierBoundaries`.
 That function makes the association of the found variable outlier boundaries (i) to be the pipeline value and (ii) to be the value of context key "variableOutlierBoundaries".
 The outlier boundaries are found using the functions of the package
 \[[AAp6](https://github.com/antononcube/MathematicaForPrediction/blob/master/OutlierIdentifiers.m)\].